awsdocs/aws-doc-sdk-examples/getting_started_scenarios/redshift_workflow/SPECIFICATION.md

 - Whether or not to delete the Amazon Redshift cluster.

 ## Hello Redshift
 This program is intended for users not familiar with the Redshift SDK to easily get up an running.
-The logic is to show use of `redshiftClient.describeClustersPaginator()`
+The logic is to show use of `redshiftClient.describeClustersPaginator()`.

 ### Program execution
 The following shows the output of the program in the console.